 - Betsy Sutter, Chief People Officer and VMinclusion Co-Sponsor

 Power of Difference communities (PODs) are employee-driven groups that enhance VMware’s inclusive culture and harness the power of human difference.
 We have PODs for site specific locations as well as PODs designed to strengthen networks for women and underrepresented groups.
 PODs are open to anyone in the company and designed to help participants grow as leaders, engage with different communities, and drive business impact.

 Demographic POD communities at VMware include: Black@VMware, Chinese@VMware, Latinos@VMware, PRIDE@VMware, Veterans@VMware and Women@VMware.

-Local Site PODs include: VMinclusion@Bulgaria, VMinclusion@China, VMinclusion@Cork, VMinclusion@CostaRica, VMinclusion@India, VMinclusion@Japan, VMinclusion@UK (and more coming soon!)
+Local Site PODs include: VMinclusion@Bulgaria, VMinclusion@China, VMinclusion@Cork, VMinclusion@CostaRica, VMinclusion@India, VMinclusion@Japan, VMinclusion@UK,

 VMware incorporates different ways of thinking and provides opportunities for employees to shine in the sites in which we operate.
 Learn more about how we’re developing diversity and inclusion ambassadors to help make VMware and the communities we serve a better place for everyone.
 Watch this video on our Local Power of Difference communities and join us!